decvfox/pands-project/README.md

 I will give a brief outline of my project below, for full descriptions of each step and code please see the attached Jupyter Notebook.

 ##### Dataset Collection
-I will demonstrate three common ways of getting data for analysis.
-Manually downloading the data set and storing it as a CSV file on a local drive, using an API, Scraping  the data from a website.
+I will demonstrate three common ways of capturing data for analysis; manually downloading the data set and storing it as a CSV file on a local drive, using an API and scraping  the data from a website.

 ##### Preparation
-I will add headings, add or remove columns so I can save the datasets in the same format, this will also make the datasets easier to compare.
+I will add headings, add and remove columns so I can save the datasets in the same format, this will also make the datasets easier to compare.

 ##### Dataset Comparison
 I used the Pandas compare method to compare the 3 datasets.
 I used Wikipedia as one of my sources in the hopes that it wouldn't be as correct as the other two datasets but instead, I found more issues with UCI version.